vishv1098/covidapp/README.md

 ## Device screen

-**As a user** I want the following features :
-1. I want the device name with a symbol.
-2. I want two separate sections on the device screen.
-3. I want a pop up screen at the bottom of the screen.
-4. I want a button beside the device name.

-**So that**
-1. I can clearly distinguish the device I am using and allow the app (Smart app) to read the data from that device.
+1. **As a user** I want the device name with a symbol **So that** I can clearly distinguish the device I am using and allow the app (Smart app) to read the data from that device.

-2. I can see all the devices that are connected and the data in sync with the Smart app, also the devices that are connected but the data not in sync with the Smart app in a separate section.
+2. **As a user** I want two separate sections on the device screen. **So that** I can see all the devices that are connected and the data in sync with the Smart app, also the devices that are connected but the data not in sync with the Smart app in a separate section.

-3. I can see all the devices from which the app (Smart app) can read in the data.
+3. **As a user** I want a pop up screen at the bottom of the screen. **So that** I can see all the devices from which the app (Smart app) can read in the data.

-4. So that I can disconnect the device from the Smart app whenever I want.
+4. **As a user** I want a button beside the device name. **So that** So that I can disconnect the device from the Smart app whenever I want.

 **Acceptance criteria**
 1. The user can tap on the "+" symbol which is present at the bottom of the device screen and then tap on the device name which he or she want to connect and then after authentication on the device screen the user will be able to screen the device name within the section connected devices.